nullobject/joshbassett/source/2014/reactive-uis-with-react-and-bacon.html.md

 is automatically updated whenever the state changes via a call to its `setState` function.
 Circumventing this default behaviour with another state object (i.e.  a Backbone model) and custom data bindings seemed to be at odds with this simplicity.
-Perhaps this wasn't the "React way"?
+Perhaps this wasn't the 'React way'?

 I started thinking: do I even need a model?
 What if there was a way I could represent the state of a component over time, transform it in some way, and